 The book is also a fascinating opportunity to learn about Morricone himself, how he thinks and how he approaches the art and science of applying music to film, and how his own unique interpretation and focus in the process has been used to achieve so much in the way of his music’s application and relationship to cinema.

 Inseguimento quel suono – La mia musica, la mia vita

 Mondadori, 2016.
 Italian language.

-This book is presented as Ennio Morricone’s autobiography and called “” was released on the 26th of April 2016 by Mondadori.
+This book, presented as Ennio Morricone’s autobiography, was released on the 26th of April 2016 by Mondadori.
 Written by Alessandro De Rosa, a former student of Morricone’s in Rome from 2013-2015, this Italian-language book is an autobiography only in the manner that it is based on a series of long-form interviews its author had with Morricone, and which are quoted substantially to form the narrative of the book.
 An English language biography that came our earlier this year called Life Notes, written by Morricone’s son Giovanni, is a more personal and familial look at the maestro, but De Rosa’s looks to be entirely authoritative and wide-ranging.
 One hopes Morricone’s significance as a composer might generate an English translation in the near future.

 Available from Amazon Italy